bruhtus/dotfiles/README.md

 > Note to myself: don't forget to make the script executable by doing `chmod +x <filename>`

-This repo is to backup my linux configuration so that I don't need to configure every new installation (mainly using virtual machine).
-You can use the command below to backup and restore your dotfiles config.
+This repo is to backup my linux configuration so that I don't need to configure every new installation.
+I use [dotbare](https://github.com/kazhala/dotbare) to manage my dotfiles.
+Below is the simplified version to setup dotbare.

 ### Initialize dotbare to backup configuration dotfiles
 ```bash